sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/leaderboard/index.md

 * Let's place the TOC here
 {:toc}

-The [leaderboard dashboard](https://dashboard.sitespeed.io/dashboard/db/leaderboard) is the easist way to compare how you are doing against your competition.
+The [leaderboard dashboard](https://dashboard.sitespeed.io/dashboard/db/leaderboard) is the easiest way to compare how you are doing against your competition.
 To get it going you need [Grafana](https://grafana.com) (6.2 or later) and Graphite.
 If you don't have that already, you can follow the instructions in [performance dashboard documentation](/documentation/sitespeed.io/performance-dashboard/#up-and-running-in-almost-5-minutes).
 And to run your tests, you should follow [our example](https://github.com/sitespeedio/dashboard.sitespeed.io).

 The dashboard list the pages that you test.
 With fastest/best URL first (yes it is a leaderboard!).
 It looks like this:
 ![Leaderboard example]({{site.baseurl}}/img/leaderboard-example.png)